sneakers-the-rat/lab-programming-workshop/_sources/collaboration.md

 Example of travis configuration from autopilot!

+This is part of a broader set of commit-triggered things, like this page is built using a github action!

 ## Making git your friend

 * **COMMIT OFTEN** - if you don't want to "mess up" the main branch, just make another branch!
 It should *never* be the case